oracc/oracc-search-front-end/README.md

 ## Deploy to the Oracc build server (for production)

-First, you will need to gain access to the Oracc build server which is currently managed by Steve Tinney.
-You should email Steve to gain access to the server, the project PI should be able to give you his contact details.
-To log in to the server you will need to generate an ssh key pair and store the public key on the server, Steve should be able to assist with this.
-Once you have access to the server, you can proceed to deploy the application there.
+The application is currently deployed for production to the Oracc build server (more details [here](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
+Ask a senior team member or Steve Tinney to get access to this server.

-The following software needs to be installed on the server (ask Steve Tinney for help if this software has not yet been installed):
+The following software needs to be installed on the Ubuntu server:

-1. Git (for cloning the website repo)
+1. `Git` (for cloning the website repo: `sudo apt-get install git`)
-2. NodeJs at least version 14
+2. `NodeJs` (at least version 14: `sudo apt install nodejs npm`)
+   - This may install outdated versions, so to upgrade to the latest versions of NodeJs and npm run `sudo npm install -g n` followed by `sudo n lts`
 3. npm (should come bundled with NodeJs)
-4. Angular CLI at least version 15
+4. Angular CLI (at least version 15: `sudo npm install -g @angular/cli`)

 ## Clone the repo

-On the server, all our project code is located at `/home/rits` and the Angular code is in the `/home/rits/oracc-search-front-end` directory.
-If the `oracc-search-front-end` folder does not exit, you will need to clone the repo via git into `/home/rits`.
+On the Ubuntu server, our project code should be located at `/home/rits` so this is where you should clone the project into.
+You should end up with the Angular project code inside the `/home/rits/oracc-search-front-end` directory.

 ## Build the website for production